-The Writing program leads to the Master of Fine Arts in Writing (MFA).
-It is a two-year program, requiring satisfactory completion of 42 semester hours, a thesis, and an oral examination dealing principally with the thesis.
+The Writing program leads to the Master of Fine Arts (MFA) in Writing.
+This is a two-year program that requires satisfactory completion of 42 credit units, a thesis, and an oral examination dealing principally with the thesis.

-Of the 42 credit units required, 24 consist of the graduate nonfiction, fiction, or poetry workshop taken every semester.
-The remainder are primarily literature and craft courses from the English department; however, in consultation with the Director of the Program, graduate-level courses from any department are acceptable as long as the student has the appropriate preparation and the permission of the instructor, and the course will enrich the student's writing.
+Of the 42 credit units required, 24 consist of the graduate nonfiction, fiction or poetry workshop taken every semester.
+The remainder are primarily literature and craft courses from the English department.
+However, in consultation with the director of the program, graduate-level courses from any department that will enrich the student's writing are acceptable, as long as the student has the appropriate preparation and the permission of the instructor.

-In the first year, students enroll for 24 units: the graduate workshop in their genre (6 units) plus two additional 3-unit courses each semester.
-In the second year, while teaching, students typically take a total of 18 units: the workshop each semester again (12 units), thesis hours (3 units), and an additional course.
+During their first year, students enroll for 24 units: the graduate workshop in their genre (6 units) plus two additional 3-unit courses each semester.
+During the second year, while participating in the mentored teaching experience, students typically take a total of 18 units: the workshop each semester (12 units), thesis hours (3 units), and an additional course.

-The required work for the MFA culminates in a thesis, which may take different forms but is usually a volume (or most of a volume) of poems, stories or essays, or a novel (or most of a novel), or a memoir or other long-form CNF work (or most of one).
+The required work for the MFA culminates in a thesis, which may take different forms but is usually a volume (or most of a volume) of poems, stories or essays; a novel (or most of a novel); or a memoir or other long-form creative nonfiction work (or most of one).

-Near the end of the second year, after the thesis has been submitted in final form, the department will schedule an oral examination, dealing principally with the thesis.
+Near the end of the second year, after the thesis has been submitted in its final form, the department will schedule an oral examination that deals principally with the thesis.